statamic/docs/content/collections/docs/content-api.md

 ## Authentication

-**Coming soon.** At this stage of the beta there are no access tokens or other common authentication methods ready to use.
+**Coming soon.** There are no _native_ access tokens or other common authentication methods ready to use.
 Yet.

 ## Endpoints